biotite-dev/biotite/doc/develop.rst

 you can contact the *Biotite* maintainer or open an issue to ask for official acceptance as extension package.

-The currentextension packages are displayed on the :doc:`extensions section <extensions>` in the documentation.
+The current extension packages are displayed on the :doc:`extensions section <extensions>` in the documentation.